 My name is Miss Moulton and I am new to Offley this year.
 Last year, I completed my teacher training in another primary school within Cheshire East.
 In my spare time I enjoy walking, singing and drama.
 I love musical theatre and have seen over 20 different shows by both professional and amateur theatre groups.

-In Maths the children will be learning about equivalent fractions, simplifying and adding fractions; decimals; problem solving and time.
+In Maths the children will be learning about equivalent fractions, simplifying and adding fractions; decimals, tenths and hundreths; problem solving and money.
 We will be focussing on the children’s number fluency, reasoning and application of taught skills.

 Every week I will post an update and add spellings and homework when applicable.
 If you have any questions or concerns feel free to contact me through the school office or on the playground before and after school.